Jingni Ma

 Profile photo of Jingni Ma

-Dr Jingni Ma completed her PhD in Clinical Psychology at the University of Edinburgh and is now a BPS Chartered Clinical Psychologist.
+Jingni completed her PhD in Clinical Psychology at the University of Edinburgh and is now a BPS Chartered member (CPsychol).
 Currently, she serves as a Lecturer in Applied Psychology at Wenzhou University (PRC).
-Her research is centred on human-nature relationships, particularly exploring the psychological benefits of nature-based interventions on mental health.
-Recently, she has conducted a series of studies utilising immersive virtual reality techniques to investigate the effectiveness of nature-based therapy with mindfulness practice in alleviating anxiety, stress, and mood disturbances among university students.
+Her research is centered on human-nature relationships, particularly exploring the psychological benefits of nature-based interventions on mental health.
+Recently, she has conducted a series of studies utilising immersive virtual reality techniques to investigate the effectiveness of nature-based therapy with mindfulness practice in alleviating anxiety, stress, and mood disturbances among university students and clinical populations with anxiety and depression.

 Website